kimptoc/wowactivityfeed/readme.md

 WoW Activity Chrome Extension - https://chrome.google.com/webstore/detail/wow-activity-lookup/njapjedhnpfpbfdeaaigolgoeeichfaj?hl=en

+Still crashing

 Getting intermittent char image not found - eg some of zombie raiders guild

+Why no tweets? hootsuite disabled it due to failed connections also want to get it feeding to facebook? seems like hootsuite posts are not mirrored, but API ones direct from web are
+- so add a cron to replace hootsuite.

 Update things
 - node, currently 0.10.37, aim for 6.9.5 - LIVE